robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

 Multilayer networks can be used to explicitly consider habitat selection and sociality across scales.
 Animal social systems can be parsed by spatial contexts, defined, for example, by habitat types as in Figure
-@ref(fig:lcres).
-The effect of seasonality of resources can can be directly measured by differences in habitat selection and sociality across temporal layers as in Figure @ref(fig:winpos) and Figure
+<a href="#fig:lcres">4</a>.
+The effect of seasonality of resources can
+can be directly measured by differences in habitat selection and sociality across temporal layers as in Figure
-@ref(fig:winlen).
+<a href="#fig:winpos">7</a> and Figure <a href="#fig:winlen">6</a>.
 Habitat selection can be explicitly integrated using network layers defined by selection coefficients for individuals.
 These examples of explicit integrations of habitat selection and sociality across social, spatial and temporal scales highlight the potential for novel insights from multilayer networks.

 # Conclusions